RakibHasan106/bibliosmia_2/README.md

 # 📚 Bibliosmia - Online Bookstore

-**Bibliosmia** is an online bookstore developed as a third-year university web project.
+**Bibliosmia** is an online bookstore developed as my third-year university web project.
 Built from scratch using HTML, CSS, PHP, and Laravel, this platform provides a seamless experience for both customers and administrators.
 Users can browse books, add them to their cart, and complete purchases, while administrators can manage the bookstore efficiently through the admin panel.

 ## 🚀 Features